The Balloon Buster

 That night the entire 1st Pursuit Group held a dinner in honor of Frank Luke, now a reluctant hero.
 When Major Hartney introduced him and asked the young lieutenant to say a few words, Luke stood quickly to his feet and simply quoted the father of one of the squadron's fallen comrades, "I'm having a bully time."
 Then he sat down amid a round of laughter, forcing a smile he really didn't feel in his heart.
 Frank Luke was a changed man.

 Somewhere in the two days following his fourteenth victory and Joe Wehner's death, the Army sent a photographer to Rembercourt.
-The pictures probably comprise the best recollection the world would have of the Balloon Buster, and the most accurate look into his soul.
+The pictures probably comprise the best recollection the world would have of the Balloon Buster and the most accurate look into his soul.
 Traveling into the countryside near Verdun, the wreckage of the Halberstadt that had been Luke's last victory was located.
 It was the only of Frank's victims to ever fall inside friendly lines.
 There, Frank Luke posed for what is perhaps his most famous photograph.
 A closer look at his face reveals not the smile of a victorious hero, but the haunting gaze of a tortured soul.

 For the moment, Major Hartney could see that Frank Luke was near the breaking point.
-At the dinner in the Ace's honor, Hartney presented Frank with the most coveted prize in the Group - a seven-day pass to Paris.
-While Luke languished alone with his thoughts in the French capitol, the entire world was learning of his exploits.
+At the dinner in Ace's honor, Hartney presented Frank with the most coveted prize in the Group - a seven-day pass to Paris.
+While Luke languished alone with his thoughts in the French capital, the entire world was learning of his exploits.
 Headlines in the September 21 New York Times read:

 11 GERMAN BALLOONS